 Chia seeds are high in fibre which is needed for a healthy digestive system, they’re full of phosphorous for normal function of cell membranes and contain potassium which helps to maintain normal blood pressure.

 There have been limited studies into the health benefits of chia seeds to date, especially when it comes to heart health and its ability to help people lose weight which is something you might want to bear in mind.

 Supercharge your diet with chia seeds

-If you fancy giving chia seeds a try, you’ll be pleased to know that it’s very easy to add chia seeds to your favourite meals and snacks.
+If you fancy giving these seeds a try, you’ll be pleased to know that it’s very easy to add them to your favourite meals and snacks.

 Here are three suggestions:

 - Dry chia seeds can be sprinkled on a salad.

 - Mix some into a yoghurt or vegan alternative.

 - Add to a glass of fruit juice so they soak up some of the juice but will still be slightly crunchy.